 According to a 2011 report by the Office of the Inspector General for the U.S. Department of Justice, Lucas and the other agents at times did not actually see from whom Bray bought drugs.
 Rather, they relied on Bray.
 Bray, however, frequently used stand-ins to make the purchases, but told the officers that the named targets made the buys.
 According to the report, Lucas later doctored the reports to indicate that he saw a drug transaction take place, adding such particulars as license plate and telephone numbers.
 In the cases that went to trial, he and Metcalf both testified about the contents of these reports, telling jurors that they were certain of events taking place in the manner described in the reports.

 The misconduct might have remained hidden but for Joshawa Webb, who was another cocaine dealer in Mansfield.
 Bray later said that Metcalf told him that Webb was a member of the Aryan Brotherhood and “needed to go.”
-Bray disagreed with that assessment; although Webb was white, Bray believed he mostly hung out with African-Americans and was not a white supremacist.
+Bray disagreed with that assessment; although Webb was white, Bray believed he mostly hung out with Blacks and was not a white supremacist.
 That said, Bray agreed to help Metcalf because he liked the money he was getting from setting up rival dealers for their falls.
-Webb was also indicted in November 2005 – the only defendant who was not African-American – but his trial kept getting delayed because of issues related to evidence and Webb’s mental health.
+Webb was also indicted in November 2005 – the only defendant who was not Black – but his trial kept getting delayed because of issues related to evidence and Webb’s mental health.